Package 'nonprobsvy'

 pop_means

-an optional named vector with population means of the covariates.
+an optional named vector with population means of the covariates; pop_size must be supplied when pop_means is used

 pop_size